Open framework · Community-built · Free

 What it is

-A repeatable way to measure how risky an AI system is — built so two assessors reach the same score.
+A repeatable way to measure how risky an AI system is — built to narrow the disagreement between assessors that vague severity ratings leave wide open.

 What you get